 Welcome to the home of Highland Dalmatians and Ibizan Hounds!
 "Highland" is our kennel name.
 We use it to identify the dogs we own and have bred.
 Think of it as our trademark.
 Our site offers Dalmatian and Ibizan Hound breed information, links to many related sites, pictures of our dogs, and puppies and adults available for adoption.
 Since we have many links on our site, it is easy to get away from us.
 Please bookmark our page now so you can come back and visit us again!

-Paige is being bred to GCh.
+Paige was bred to Vincent, GCh.
 Ch.
-Dakota Snowood Starry Starry Night (L) - Vincent
+Dakota Snowood Starry Starry Night (L)

 Typical Dalmatian greeting...